6789

 Here is what you should remember:

-1. When a Halving occurs, mining rewards are reduced to half.
+1. When BTC halving occurs, mining rewards are reduced to half.

 2. Less issued Bitcoins leads to an increase in scarcity and value.